-I’m Isaac M. E. Dodd, MD, a physician in training.
-I’m a graduate of Howard University College of Medicine trained in clinical practice: advanced diagnostics and therapeutics, patient management, and acute and chronic care.
+I’m Isaac M. E. Dodd, MD, a resident physician.
+I’m a graduate of Howard University College of Medicine training in Internal Medicine: advanced diagnostics and therapeutics, patient management, and acute and chronic care.

 I’m receiving additional training in skills for clinical research (epidemiology, biostatistics, and clinical trials) from the Johns Hopkins Bloomberg School of Public Health.
 I’m considered a warm, kind, respectful, hard-working, and highly trained professional who is always eager to give patients the best care.